hotdogsoup-nl/PEMTileMap/README.md

 Based on the well-known [JSTileMap][jstilemap-url] project which was famously used in Ray Wenderlichs [SuperKoalio][superkoalio-url] tutorial but no longer seems to be maintained.
 I hope to make a light-weight framework that supports iOS, macOS and tvOS.

-This project also contains the Demo game based on SuperKoalio to show an example of how to use the TMX Tile Map in a SpriteKit game.
+This project also contains a Demo game based on SuperKoalio to show an example of how to use the TMX Tile Map in a SpriteKit game.

 ## TMX Features